scalarwaves/iloa/README.md

 *iloa* is [Samoan](https://en.wikipedia.org/wiki/Samoan_language) for **knowing**

 iloa is a powerful tool for gaining knowledge from the command line.
 It queries [DuckDuckGo](https://duckduckgo.com/api), [Encyclopedia of Life](http://eol.org/), [Weather Underground](https://www.wunderground.com/), [Wikipedia](https://www.wikipedia.org), [Wolfram|Alpha](https://www.wolframalpha.com/about.html), and more through meta-searches.
-See the [wiki](https://github.com/drawnepicenter/iloa/wiki) for more info. iloa goes great with [leximaven](https://github.com/drawnepicenter/leximaven).
+See the [wiki](https://github.com/drawnepicenter/iloa/wiki) for more info.

 ## Installation